vivekgoyanka/vivekgoyanka.github.io/README.md

 ## My current roomie is [Nahmed Nissar](https://www.linkedin.com/in/nahmed-nissar-a4411b145/)

-I have a imbecile brother who is doing MBBS : [Ankit Goyanka](https://www.facebook.com/ankit.goyanka).
+I have a imbecile brother who is doing MBBS : [Ankt Goyanka](https://www.facebook.com/ankit.goyanka).

 DISCLAIMER : This website is solely for testing purpose.
 Stay connected for new updates.